Introspection illusion: Choice blindness

 Inspired by the Nisbett and Wilson paper, Petter Johansson and colleagues investigated subjects' insight into their own preferences using a new technique.
 Subjects saw two photographs of people and were asked which they found more attractive.
 They were given a closer look at their "chosen" photograph and asked to verbally explain their choice.
 However, in some trials, the experimenter had slipped them the other photograph rather than the one they had chosen, using sleight of hand.
 A majority of subjects failed to notice that the picture they were looking at did not match the one they had chosen just seconds before.
 Many subjects confabulated explanations of their preference.
 For example, a man might say "I preferred this one because I prefer blondes" when he had in fact pointed to the dark-haired woman, but had been handed a blonde.
 These must have been confabulated because they explain a choice that was never made.
 The large proportion of subjects who were taken in by the deception contrasts with the 84% who, in post-test interviews, said that hypothetically they would have detected a switch if it had been made in front of them.
 The researchers coined the phrase "choice blindness" for this failure to detect a mismatch.

 A follow-up experiment involved shoppers in a supermarket tasting two different kinds of jam, then verbally explaining their preferred choice while taking further spoonfuls from the "chosen" pot.
 However, the pots were rigged so that, when explaining their choice, the subjects were tasting the jam they had actually rejected.
 A similar experiment was conducted with tea.
 Another variation involved subjects choosing between two objects displayed on PowerPoint slides, then explaining their choice when the description of what they chose had been altered.

 Research by Paul Eastwick and Eli Finkel (relationship psychologist) at Northwestern University also undermined the idea that subjects have direct introspective awareness of what attracts them to other people.
 These researchers examined male and female subjects' reports of what they found attractive.
 Men typically reported that physical attractiveness was crucial while women identified earning potential as most important.
 These subjective reports did not predict their actual choices in a speed dating context, or their dating behaviour in a one-month follow-up.

 Consistent with choice blindness, Henkel and Mather found that people are easily convinced by false reminders that they chose different options than they actually chose and that they show greater choice-supportive bias in memory for whichever option they believe they chose.

+Research by Kamyab Ghorbanpour and Michal Klincewicz at Tilburg University employed an immersive adventure video game to investigate Choice Blindness.
+Their study demonstrated that virtual environments can be used to induce and measure this phenomenon.
+The findings indicated that women were more likely than men to detect manipulations of their choices.
+The research also suggested that individual personality traits and values influence the likelihood of being affected by the choice blindness effect.